JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 Recursion is a common approach for trees.
 When you notice that the subtree problem can be used to solve the entire problem, try using recursion.

-When using recursion, always remember to check for the base case, usually where the node is `null`.
+==When using recursion, always remember to check for the base case, usually where the node is `null`.==

 When you are asked to traverse a tree by level, use depth first search.

 Sometimes it is possible that your recursive function needs to return two values.

-If the question involves summation of nodes along the way, be sure to check whether nodes can be negative.
+==If the question involves summation of nodes along the way, be sure to check whether nodes can be negative.==

-You should be very familiar with writing pre-order, in-order, and post-order traversal recursively.
-As an extension, challenge yourself by writing them iteratively.
+You should be very familiar with writing pre-order, in-order, and post-order traversal recursively. ==As an extension, challenge yourself by writing them iteratively==.
 Sometimes interviewers ask candidates for the iterative approach, especially if the candidate finishes writing the recursive approach too quickly.

 #### Corner Cases